How to build a React PDF viewer using react-pdf

 2. Building a React PDF viewer with react-pdf — A step-by-step guide on integrating react-pdf into your project to create a fully functional PDF viewer.

-3. Exploring Nutrient for qdvanced PDF reatures — Discover how Nutrient extends React’s PDF viewing capabilities with annotations, form filling, and more.
+3. Exploring Nutrient for advanced PDF features — Discover how Nutrient extends React’s PDF viewing capabilities with annotations, form filling, and more.

 Embedding PDFs in React apps using iframe, embed, and object

-If you don’t need advanced features like annotations or custom UI controls, you can easily embed PDF documents into your React application using standard HTML tags like <iframe>, <embed>, and <object>.
-These methods are simple to implement and don’t require additional libraries.
+If you don’t need advanced features like annotations or custom user interface (UI) controls, the easiest way to embed PDFs in your React app is by using native HTML tags such as <iframe>, <embed>, and <object>.
+These methods require no additional libraries and are quick to set up — ideal for basic PDF viewing.

 The <iframe> tag is one of the most common ways to embed a PDF in a web application.
 It allows you to display a PDF document within a frame on your page.